 Molly Merryman That depends on where students are going to school.
-Less than 20 states have nondiscrimination laws that protect people on the basis of sexual orientation and gender identity.
-If you live in states that don’t, you are only protected if the city, town or campus has enacted nondiscrimination laws or policies.
+Fewer than half of all U.S. states have nondiscrimination laws that protect people on the basis of sexual orientation and gender identity.
+If you live in states that don't, you are only protected if the city, town, or campus has enacted nondiscrimination laws or policies.
 Remember: It is still legal to discriminate against LGBTQ people in this country — so selecting the right college matters.
 If you are at a university that protects and offers services and support to LGBTQ people, then you have options if you are being harassed or bullied.
-You can go to campus police, to your dorm’s RA, to your professor, to your ombudsperson, to your LGBTQ student center, to any number of people and offices.
+You can go to campus police, to your dorm's RA, to your professor, to your ombudsperson, to your LGBTQ student center, to any number of people and offices.
 Again, this is why it matters so much that LGBTQ+ students select colleges and universities that support them.

 LGBTQ+ and Ally Resources